MachineNeil/MachineNeil/README.md

 ## Hola, soy Neil Peña Martínez.

-I have programming as my _personal unpaid job_.
-I am a newcomer to this cosmos, although I aspire to go far despite coming from a different area of expertise.
+I aspire to go far despite coming from a different area of expertise.
 In short, I try to thrive in what seems to be too great for me, but I do not mistake ambition for hubris.
 <br>

 ### My go-to technologies